google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 3.1.4
 -----
 Fixes:
+- player did not initialize if the controlbar plugin was disabled and if the play button overlay was disabled with play: null
 - works properly without cachebusting on IE
 - RSS playlist parsing now respects the isDefault attribute used in mRSS media group items
 - Fixed passing of connection arguments